 When was the last time someone gave you a genuine compliment?
 Not just one of those things that people say to fill the awkward silence but an actual, legitimate compliment?
 Do you recall the way it made your day and made you feel appreciated?
 It’s a lovely feeling, right?!

 People like to be appreciated–and are often even motivated by it.
 Studies have shown that people who receive compliments on their work are much more likely to improve their performance than those who are not complimented.
 Beneficiaries of compliments may also show improved social interaction as well as an increased measure of overall happiness.

 For those who want to have a positive impact on the world, giving a compliment is a powerful and easy tool!
 Remember, though, that empty compliments are meaningless, so it’s best for compliments to be genuine.

-World Compliment Day is a time to share that feeling of wellbeing with those around you.
-There is nothing better than knowing how you make a difference in other people’s lives and that what you do matters.
+World Compliment Day is the ideal time to share that feeling of wellbeing with the people in the world around you.
+There is nothing better than knowing that you make a difference in other people’s lives and that what you do matters.
 Giving a compliment to someone on this day is an easy way to begin!

 History of World Compliment Day

-Why is this a day that everyone can take part in fully?
-On his website (worldcomplimentday.info) Mr. Poortvliet urges the compliments and notes of appreciation be in words only, not in gifts.
-This means that anyone and everyone can afford to take part.
-What a wonderful idea!
-Especially with all the expensive holidays that come this time of year, it is nice to have a holiday to really be able to jump into the day with both feet.
+The great news is that this is a day that everyone can take part in fully.
+On his website (worldcomplimentday.info), Mr. Poortvliet urges the compliments and notes of appreciation be in words only, not in gifts.
+This means that anyone and everyone can afford to take part, because the only thing it costs is a little bit of intention.
+Unlike commercialized days, this one is completely free and can fit into any budget.

-How to celebrate World Compliment Day
+How to Celebrate World Compliment Day

 Maybe Mr. Poortvliet is correct in his goal of making World Compliment Day into The Most Positive Day in The World!